openwisp/openwisp-template-library-backend/README.rst

 Project goals
 -------------
-The main objective of this project is provide a backend in django for the library frontend.<br>
+The main objective of this project is to provide a backend in django for the library frontend.<br>
-this enables the use of modules which have already being made available in OpenWISP Controller<br>
+This enables the use of modules which have already been made available in OpenWISP Controller<br>
 and OpenWISP Users to be used for the template library.

 Dependencies